So, you are interested to become a graduate student in my lab? Great, I’m always looking for outstanding students!

 - DO pay attention to spelling, grammar, and formatting in your e-mail.

 - DON’T apply if your background and skillset does not align with our research area.
 If you earned a degree in another area, tell me what you have done and what you are willing to do to move into our research area.
+Again, simply being interested in our research will not open doors.

 - DON’T apply if do not meet the requirements to be admitted to the ECE graduate program.